Cross-Domain Synthetic-to-Real In-the-Wild Depth and Normal Estimation for 3D Scene Understanding: Introduction

-\begin{itemize} \item \textbf{OmniHorizon}: A synthetic omnidirectional dataset with 24,335 images for diverse scene depth and normal estimation, and cross-domain inference.
-The dataset includes dynamic scene elements such as dynamic lighting, cloud formations, pedestrians and vehicles. \item \textbf{UBotNet}: U-Net and Bottleneck Transformer based neural network for estimating depth and scene consistent normals, and generalizable for cross-domain inference.
-We also discuss UBotNet Lite, a compact version of UBotNet with 71.2\% less parameters than the original model. \end{itemize}
+In summary, we make two key contributions: \begin{itemize} \item \textbf{OmniHorizon}: We introduce a synthetic omnidirectional dataset comprising over 24,000 images, designed for comprehensive scene depth and normal estimation.
+This dataset is well-suited for cross-domain inference, featuring diverse landscapes, dynamic elements such as varying lighting, cloud formations, pedestrians, and vehicles. \item \textbf{UBotNet}: We propose a novel network architecture, UBotNet, inspired by U-Net and the Bottleneck Transformer.
+UBotNet is tailored for efficient depth and consistent scene normals estimation, demonstrating generalizability for cross-domain inference.
+Additionally, we introduce a streamlined variant, UBotNet Lite, with 71\% fewer parameters, emphasizing compactness and efficiency in the network design. \end{itemize}